 The Hi-Q low volume air pump sampler will initially be checked with the V-FLO-5 Venturi flow meter to assure it is operating properly.
 The air pump sampler and rotameter will be recalibrated quarterly with the NIST traceable air flow meter or when the operating parameters are out of range.
 A good time to conduct the flow verification is when the last bi-weekly 47-mm air filter sample for the quarter is removed from the particulate sampler.
 The V-FLO-5 calibration unit will be returned to the manufacturer every two years to ensure the unit is within the NIST standards.
 Procedures for the quarterly field calibration check are presented in Appendix F. Appendix F also provides the operation manual and vendor specification sheets of the VS-Series Air Sampler, troubleshooting matrix, and calibration certification.
-A Quarterly Air Sampler Calibration Log (Appendix G of this section of the SAP) documents the date, flow rates observed on the air pump rotameter and the V-FLO-5 calibrated unit, and the adjusted flow rate should the air sampler pump be out of calibration.
+A Quarterly Air Sampler Calibration Log (Appendix G of this section of the SAP) documents the date, flow rate should the air sampler pump be out of calibration.
 The calibration records and forms will be retained in the project files.